 Overturn Citizens United (2019 AJR11/ SJR9) - Join the national movement to help overturn the disastrous U.S. Supreme Court ruling in Citizens United v.
 FEC (2010), which stated that corporations and other groups can spend unlimited amounts of money to support (or trash) specific candidates.
-Nineteen states are already on board for amending the U.S. Constitution to proclaim that corporations aren’t persons and money isn’t speech.
+Twenty states are already on board for amending the U.S. Constitution to proclaim that corporations aren’t persons and money isn’t speech.
 Let’s bring Wisconsin on board, too.
 Contact your legislators and urge them to support AJR11/ SJR9, calling for such a statewide referendum.
 Read more here.
 And urge your community to pass a resolution in favor of this constitutional amendment, as more than 140 communities in Wisconsin have already done.
 Read more about these local efforts here.

 Limit Individual Donations to PACs, Parties, and LCCs (2019 Senate Bill 75) – The disastrous rewrite of Wisconsin’s campaign finance law in 2015 tore down the ceiling on how much (rich) individuals could give to PACs, political parties, and legislative campaign committees (LCCs).
 Whereas before, individuals could not give more than $10,000 in total political spending during an election cycle, now (rich) individuals can give unlimited amounts of money to PACs, political parties, and LCCs.
 The proposed bill would not allow individuals to give more than $10,000 to any PAC, political party or LCC.
 Contact and tell your legislators to support SB75, which would put a ceiling on the amount individuals can give to these groups.